-What Is a Pituitary Tumor?
+What is a Pituitary Adenoma?

-Do Pituitary Tumors Spread?
+Are Pituitary Tumors Cancerous?

-Types of Pituitary Tumors
+Types of Pituitary Adenomas

 - Pituitary microadenoma—Microadenomas are tumors less than one centimeter in length.
 Despite their small size, they can still produce excessive hormones.

-Pituitary Tumor Symptoms
+Pituitary Adenoma Symptoms

 Signs of pituitary tumors depend on the size of the tumor and its impact on your hormone production.
-A tumor can cause either too much of a hormone or too little, which can cause problems.
+A tumor can cause either too much of a hormone or too little.
+Some tumors, particularly those that are small, cause no noticeable symptoms.

 Too Many Hormones (Hormone Overproduction)

-- fat increase at mid-section,
+- Fat increase at mid-section

-- increased heart rate,
+- Increased heart rate

-- enlarging of feet and hands.
+- Enlarged feet and hands

 Too Few Hormones (Hormone Deficiency)

-- increased urine volume,
+- Increased urine volume

-- exhaustion,
+- Exhaustion

-- reduction in menstrual periods,
+- Reduction in menstrual periods

-- unexplained weight gain or loss,
+- Unexplained weight gain or loss,

 Symptoms in Men Vs. Women